rocket-bot-royale/api/README.md

 ### Authentication

-Authenticate with the Rocket Bot Royale API using provided credentials:
+Authenticate with the RocketBotRoyale API using provided credentials:

 > **Note:** It auto-authenticates when `RocketBotRoyale` is initialized.
 Use this only for regenerating the session token.